VB-algebroid morphisms and representations up to homotopy: -algebroids and morphisms.

 \section{$\mathcal{VB}$-algebroids and morphisms.}

-It is shown in \cite{rajan} that representations up to homotopy of a Lie algebroid on a 2-term graded vector bundle encode the Lie algebroid structures of \emph{$\VB$-algebroids}, i.e. DVBs with some additional Lie algebroid structure that is compatible with the DVB structure.
+Gracia-Saz and Mehta show in \cite{GrMe10a} how representations up to homotopy of a Lie algebroid on a 2-term graded vector bundle encode the Lie algebroid structures of \emph{$\VB$-algebroids}.
+These are double vector bundles with some additional Lie algebroid structure that is compatible with the double vector bundle structure.
 In this section, we recall this correspondence and show how it can be extended to morphisms.
 We also check in Appendix \ref{dual} that it behaves well under dualization.